Liz-Conway/Project-4-Amber/README.md

 	* Allow the Occupational Therapist to see the Session notes for a particular session.
 * Print Charts
 	* Allow the Hippotherapy Analyst to print out charts for a course of Hippotherapy sessions concerning a particular client.
-* Maintain Configuration
-	* Allow the Admin to add, edit and delete static information (such as hat sizes, etc.).
 * Maintain Functional Skills
 	* Allow the Admin to add, edit and delete functions, skills within those functions, as well as the hints relating to each functional skill.
 * Optimise Django queries